The Trial of Superman: Plot

 Despite Superman saving his home planet from Cyborg Superman, Tribunal Prime still stands by Superman's execution order.
 Superman refutes them in a speech that shakes Pollux and Ternion's resolve.
 Superman plans to depart, but returns to rescue Mope.
 He is confronted by Cyborg Superman, now possessed by Tribunal Prime.
 Superman is defeated and strapped to a backup rocket for his execution.
 However, Mope sacrifices himself to save Superman by taking his place on the rocket.

 Believing Superman to be dead, Tribunal Prime turns to Cyborg Superman, whom they are interrogating and torturing to make him admit his guilt for the destruction of Coast City.
 Tribunal Prime orders that he be tortured even more upon hearing this confession; Pollux is struck by Tribunal Prime when he disagrees with him.
 Right after this, Superman confronts Tribunal Prime, after which Pollux and Ternion declare him to be guilty of multiple crimes, including corruption.
 After a brief scuffle with Superman, Tribunal Prime tries to leave the planet, but Pollux and Ternion order him to be killed.

-Pollux and Ternion still consider Superman guilty, but now free of Tribunal Prime's bias, they revoke Superman's death sentence; instead, they sentence him to a life of atonement for his "crime", noting that since he has engaged himself in a never-ending battle for truth and justice, they order him to continue that battle, which he gladly agrees to do, understanding the spirit of the sentence.
+Pollux and Ternion still consider Superman guilty, but now free of Tribunal Prime's bias, they revoke Superman's death sentence; instead, they sentence him to a life of atonement for his "crime".
+Since he has engaged himself in a never-ending battle for truth and justice, they order him to continue that battle, which he gladly agrees to do, understanding the spirit of the sentence.
 Superman returns home as Pollux and Ternion send Cyborg Superman into a black hole.
+(Note: Cyborg Superman later escapes from the black hole and, along with Parallax (Hal Jordan), Thanos, and Terrax, battles Green Lantern (Kyle Rayner) and the Silver Surfer in the crossover issue Green Lantern/Silver Silver: Unholy Alliances (February 1996).)